 Once a participant has been recruited into SHHS, a sleep study will be performed on him or her.
 The sleep monitor used to perform this study initially stores the data on a flashcard.
 In order for us to use the data, it must then be downloaded onto an IOmega Zip cartridge.
 Two copies of each study will be made onto two separate Zip cartridges so that you can send one to the Reading Center in Cleveland, and keep the other at your field center as a temporary backup.
 Software to help you format the cartridges is provided.
 Once you have sent a cartridge, you can expect the Reading Center to send you a receipt for the data you sent.
 You can read this receipt into your database and ensure that all of your data was properly received.
-When the Reading Center has read and scored the studies contained on your cartridge, the cartridge will be sent to the Coordinating Center in Seattle, where the results will be read into the main database, and the studies will be archived onto laser disks.
+When the Reading Center has read and scored the studies contained on your cartridge, the cartridge will be sent to the Studies will be archived onto laser disks.
 A few weeks after you send a cartridge to Cleveland, you can expect it to be returned from Seattle.
 Using the software, you can reinitialize (reformat) the cartridge along with the backup that you saved, and return them to your pool of available cartridges.